 The trail took on new life in 1997 when North Newton resident Jacob Goering, then-Bethel College Director of Development Larry Voth and several area residents saw the possibilities of establishing an improved walking path.
 With approval of the Bethel College administration, led by then-President Doug Penner, and support of numerous dedicated volunteers (now the Sand Creek Trail Committee [SCTC]), the first clearing and serious development work began in 1998.

-Later, a northern loop was added by continuing the trail northward along Sand Creek to I-135, then west along the I-135 right-of-way fence, then southward along K-15 to the MCC building.Continued application of wood chips in recent years has made Sand Creek Trail suitable for all-weather use by pedestrians.
+Later, a northern loop was added by continuing the trail northward along Sand Creek to Interstate 135, west along the I-135 right-of-way fence and then through a long row of hedge trees, and back south along K-15 to the MCC building.Continued application of wood chips in recent years has made Sand Creek Trail suitable for all-weather use by pedestrians.
 By mid-2001, nine benches, each memorializing specific individuals, had been installed along the trail.
-From its trailhead at Memorial Grove through the north loop paralleling I-135 and then back to Memorial Grove via Chisholm Park, the trail currently is in excess of three miles long.
+From its trailhead at Memorial Grove through the north loop paralleling I-135 and then back to Memorial Grove, the trail currently is in excess of two miles long.

-A retired architect and member of the SCTC provided a design for the area and awards for construction and landscaping were awarded on the basis of competitive bidding.
-Memorial Grove was formally dedicated on Alumni Day, May 24, 2003, with then-Bethel College President E. LaVerne Epp giving the dedicatory address.
-The first formally scheduled event at the Grove was an Easter Sunrise Service by Shalom Mennonite Church of Newton on April 20, 2003.
+A retired architect and member of the SCTC provided a design for the area, and construction and landscaping contracts were awarded through competitive bidding.
+Memorial Grove was formally dedicated May 24, 2003, during Alumni Weekend, with then-Bethel College President E. LaVerne Epp giving the dedicatory address.
+The first formally scheduled event at Memorial Grove was an Easter sunrise service that Shalom Mennonite Church of Newton held April 20, 2003.

 The first Saturday in June, the SCTC participates in National Trails Day®, with committee members at Memorial Grove throughout the day.
 The SCTC periodically sponsors a watermelon feed for the campus and North Newton community at the site.